Notification of creative activities results

 The employees of the Department of Technology Transfer are at your disposal, they will contact you after receiving the system notification („proposal “status).
 Contact: firstname.lastname@example.org

 Within three months from the date of receipt of this notification, the employer (CTU) will decide whether to claim their right to ownership or not and will notify the employee of their decision.
 If they choose to claim the right to ownership (accepting to manage the results), all property rights belong to the employer (CTU), if they decline, all rights belong to the employee.
 The notification is usually followed by the protection of intellectual property (if it is useful) and commercialization.

 The results of creative activities are divided into the following categories:

 Concerns results belonging into the three following categories:

-- Invention i.e. patent (in the terms of Act No. 527/1990 Coll. on Inventions and Rationalization Proposals as amended by subsequent laws)
+- Inventions, i.e., patents (under Act No. 527/1990 Coll. on Inventions and Rationalisation Proposals as subsequently amended)

-- Technical solutions, i.e. utility models (according to Act No. 478/1992 Coll. on Utility Models) which are new, exceed the framework of mere professional skill and are industrially applicable
+- Technical solutions, i.e., utility models (under Act No. 478/1992 Coll. on Utility Models) which are new, exceed the framework of mere professional skill and are industrially applicable

-- The new appearance of the whole or a part of a product and which has individual character i.e. industrial design (according to Act 207/2000 Coll. on Industrial Designs)
+- New appearance of the product or its part showing individual character, i.e., an industrial design (under Act No. 207/2000 Coll. on The Protection of Industrial Designs)

-Concerning results according to the Act 121/2000 Coll. the subject matter of copyright shall be a literary work or any other work of art or a scientific work including software or database.
+The subject matter of copyright are results under the Act No.121/2000 Coll., i.e., a literary work or any other work of art or a scientific work including software or database.

-A collection of not patented practical knowledge emerging from experience and research of the owner who is secret, significant and identifiable
+A collection of non-patented practical knowledge emerging from experience and research by the owner who is secret, significant and identifiable.